sasadangelo/code4projects/_posts/2018-12-20-how-docker-volumes-works.md

 ### How to verify if the cluster is working?

-The process is exactly the same as the [previous article](install-postgresql-cluster-docker).
+The process is exactly the same as the [previous article]({{ site.baseurl }}/install-postgresql-cluster-docker/).
 This time even if you stop a container, no data loss occurs.
 The separation of data from binary allows you to run two new scenarios: upgrade and failover.
 You can find how to implement these scenarios [here](https://github.com/sasadangelo/docker-tutorials/tree/master/postgresql-cluster-volume).

-## What’s next?
+## What's next?

 In this article, we discussed how to use volumes or bind mounts to separate binaries from data e logs of an application.
 You can download the source code [here](https://github.com/sasadangelo/docker-tutorials) in the _postgresql-cluster-volume_ folder.
-In the [next article](how-docker-compose-works), we will see how to manage the Docker build and runtime configuration with **Docker Compose** instead of helper scripts (i.e. build\_image.sh, clean\_image.sh, build\_volumes.sh, clean\_volumes.sh, start\_containers.sh, and stop\_containers.sh).
+In the [next article]({{ site.baseurl }}/how-docker-compose-works/), we will see how to manage the Docker build and runtime configuration with **Docker Compose** instead of helper scripts (i.e. build\_image.sh, clean\_image.sh, build\_volumes.sh, clean\_volumes.sh, start\_containers.sh, and stop\_containers.sh).